readthedocs/readthedocs.org/docs/gsoc.rst

 Want to get involved?
 ---------------------

-If you're interested in participating in GSoC as a student, you can also post an `issue <https://github.com/rtfd/readthedocs.org/issues>`_ on GitHub to let us know.
-We will be happy to help direct you or answer any questions you may have there.
+If you're interested in participating in GSoC as a student, you can apply during the normal process provided by Google.
+We are currently overwhelmed with interest, so we are not able to respond individually to each person who is interested.

-You can also reach out to folks on IRC at `#readthedocs` on Freenode.

 Project Ideas
 -------------